 Metro Oklahoma City JLLS

-Founded in 2005, the Oklahoma City Juliette Low Leadership Society has raised more than $1.8 million to support girls and has over 250 members each year.
+Founded in 2005, the Oklahoma City Juliette Low Leadership Society has raised more than $3.2 million to support girls through the support of more than 200 annual members and 500 community leaders.

-In 2014, Lawton-Fort Sill launched the Juliette Low Leadership Society with celebrity Top Chef Tiffany Derry for a celebrity-chef black tie event, An Evening with Juliette Low.
+In 2014, Lawton-Fort Sill launched the Juliette Low Leadership Society with a celebrity-chef black tie event, An Evening with Juliette Low.
+More than 200 community leaders have helped raise nearly $80,000 to support Lawton-Fort Sill area Girl Scouts.

 We’re thinking outside the cookie cutter with the Cookies and Cocktails committee.
 This 21 and over evening of decadent deserts and delicious hors d’oeuvres inspired by Girl Scout Cookies is made possible thanks to the support of generous sponsors and guests.
 People come back year after year to sample what the creative chefs come up with.